 4) Realizing Microservices Potential

-The container environment is popularly considered as a perfect stage for microservice functionality, while the microservices architecture contributes to container security by dealing closely at the component level.
+The container environment is popularly considered a perfect stage for microservice functionality, while the microservices architecture contributes to container security by dealing closely at the component level.

 5) Software Upgrades

 Containerization has a key role here in ensuring agile security.
-A container environment isolates apps to avoid inter-dependencies that can often lead to vulnerabilities.
+A container environment isolates apps to avoid inter-dependencies that often lead to vulnerabilities.
 Moreover, isolated containers can be easily updated without other microservices in the pipeline.

 6) Resilience from Failure